rafal-r/airr-react/CONTRIBUTING.md

 # Contributing
-I must admit that I am newbie in the world of open source so I will make it short.

-Contributing is welcome.
+Contributing is very welcome.
+Especially in the field of testing because I must admit i'm not very fluent in that realm :)

 ## Code

 Make it classic.

 Fork.